Quantifying the ROI of AI: Why You're Measuring the Wrong Things

 — Scott Anthony, Dual Transformation

-When you measure exploratory work with efficiency metrics, you get one of two outcomes: you kill promising initiatives before they have time to prove themselves, or you warp them into incremental improvements that never discover anything new.
+When you measure transformation work with efficiency metrics, you get one of two outcomes: you kill promising initiatives before they have time to prove themselves, or you warp them into incremental improvements that never discover anything new.

 This isn't just a measurement problem.
 It's a pattern that repeats every time a transformative technology arrives.
 Introducing: The J-Curve.